Chapter 5 – Jesus Lived on Olive Street

 Soon I would know another one of Pastor Agee’s quirks – he jammed a microphone into my face while I was still on my knees and asked, “What has the Lord done for you today?”
 In my surprise and habitual ways of spinning untruths, I uttered the first purely truthful thing I’d spoken in a long time: “He saved me.”

 Days to come were awkward.
 Finding my feet in this new land with new eyes and a newly minted heart didn’t come 100% easily all at once.
 It took time to shake off the old and put on the new.
-There were old relationships that needed severing – no two ways about it.
+There were destructive relationships that needed severing – no two ways about it.
 And that’s hard.
 My parents were supportive but were not prone to speak of these things easily or in casual conversation.
 That is completely understandable and if I were the two of them, I’d be mighty gun shy of anything this kid told me.
 I found support in a young adult Sunday school class and in showing up at everything I could at church.
 My church family became my circle.
 It struck me how these people could enjoy each others’ company, laughing and singing and praying and working and worshiping and just existing, without substances.
 I still made mistakes . . . sometimes bad ones.
 I was a baby Christian.
-They stuck with me.
-And still are.
+These new people, these Nazarenes, stuck with me.
+And still are from a distance.
 Thank you is too small.

-Fun Fact: I could have gone out to the lawn of the church and looked across at a row of the backs of small, single-story houses whose chain link fences were right up against the church property.
+Fun Fact: I could have gone out to the back lawn of the church and looked across at a row of small, single-story houses whose chain link fences were right up against the church property.
 I could’ve pointed to the one (a church-owned parsonage for staff) that I would move into 18 years later with my husband, four kids, and a dog.
 But I didn’t.
-Best to let that all play out.
+Because I could never have imagined it.
 There’s that bucketful of overflowing grace again . . .

 I found Jesus on Olive Street and never looked back.